-Mental Health Crisis in Pakistan and How to Get Help?
+Mental Health Crisis In Pakistan & How To Get Help?

 Mental health is a growing concern in Pakistan, with an estimated 34% of the population suffering from various psychological issues.
 Despite the increasing prevalence, mental health remains a taboo subject, often leading to neglect and inadequate treatment.